grunwaldlab/poppr/README.md

 unfathomable that there occasionally might be bugs.
 For bugs that exist within R code, they can be fixed by visiting https://gist.github.com/zkamvar/b64078a0d04d2452c905 and sourcing the code from there.
-Below is a list of known issues in version 2.0.2 that are fixed on GitHub, but not yet on CRAN:
+Below is a list of known issues in version 2.1.0 that are fixed on GitHub, but not yet on CRAN:

-- The function `read.genalex()` cannot read in single-locus data.
-See issue [#58](https://github.com/grunwaldlab/poppr/issues/58) for details.
+- none :)

 ## Installation